moby/moby/docs/reference/commandline/create.md

       -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
-      --privileged=false            Give extended privileges to this container --read-only=false             Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always)
+      --port-range=[]               Range of host ports to use for dynamic allocation --privileged=false            Give extended privileges to this container --read-only=false             Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always)